WSCR (AM): 1920s

-By 1924, the station took an active interest in broadcasting sporting events, airing the 1924 World Series and convincing William Wrigley to carry all Chicago Cubs home games from Wrigley Field in 1925, the first time one station aired an entire season of Cubs games.
+By 1924, the station began broadcasting sporting events, airing the 1924 World Series and convincing William Wrigley to carry all Chicago Cubs home games from Wrigley Field in 1925, the first time one station aired an entire season of Cubs games.
 Hal Totten, a Daily News sportswriter, was WMAQ's first sportscaster.
 Beginning in the fall of 1925, college football games from the University of Chicago were also broadcast.
 WMAQ was the first to carry an intercollegiate football game in the United States.